jenson-berry/job_salary_project/README.md

 - Find maximum salary of position and store in a new column
 - Find average salary of position and store in a new column

-  ### Company Name:
+### 2. Company Name:
-  Looking at the data, all companies that have ratings follow the same format.
+- Looking at the data, all companies that have ratings follow the same format.
 The last three characters of the company name make up the rating.
 We can use this knowledge to read up to the last 3 characters.

-  ### Separate State Field:
+### 3. Separate State Field:
-  The state is located in the Location column.
+- The state is located in the Location column.
 There are two parts to this (city name / location) and state.
-  The state always comes second so we just need to split the column after the comma.
+- The state always comes second so we just need to split the column after the comma.

+- I also determined whether or not the job location was located at the company headquarters location or not.

+### 4. Age of Company
+- The founding year of the company won't be as helpful to our analysis as the company age itself.
+To determine this, I simply detracted the founding year from the current year (2023)

+### 5. Parse Job Description
+I wanted to extract key words / skills such as Python, R, AWS, Excel and Spark etc to try and paint a picture as to what skills are most in-demand by employers.

+## Exploratory Data Analysis: